Skip to main content

 What are the most common insect bites?

-If you're in the UK, the culprit is most likely to be a flea, tick, mosquito, horsefly, bedbug or midge.
-Because the different bites can be quite similar in presentation, it can be hard to tell them apart.
+If you're in the UK, the most common insect bites come from a flea, tick, mosquito, horsefly, bedbug or midge.
+Because the different bites can be quite similar in how they look and feel, it can be hard to tell them apart.

 You will probably know if a horsefly has bitten you as the bite will cause a painful, burning sensation.
-(Mosquitoes release a mild anaesthetic, but no such luck with horseflies!)
-These stealthy insects are light and can go undetected on your body, allowing them ample time to rupture your skin.
+Horseflies are light and you may not notice them on your body, giving them plenty of time to rupture your skin.

-"The bitten area of skin will usually be red and raised and can also be accompanied by dizziness or weakness.
-This bite also lasts longer," says Joshi.
+Joshi adds: "The bitten area of skin will usually be red and raised, and can be accompanied by dizziness or weakness.
+This bite also lasts longer."

 Why you need to be wary about tick bites

-Tick bites are a slightly different story.
-Although the bite itself is not usually painful - you may not even realise you've been bitten - the tick can remain attached to the skin for up to a fortnight and will need to be removed with a special tick remover or fine-toothed tweezers.
+Tick bites are not usually painful - you may not even realise you've been bitten - but the tick can remain attached to your skin for up to two weeks It will need to be removed with a special tick remover or fine-toothed tweezers.

-The danger here is that some ticks carry Lyme disease, a sometimes debilitating infection that is becoming more prevalent across Europe.
+The danger here is that some ticks carry Lyme disease - a sometimes debilitating infection that is becoming more widespread across Europe.

-A telltale sign that you have contracted Lyme disease is the presence of a bullseye rash, spreading out from the site of the bite.
-This can appear between three and 36 days after being bitten, although it isn't present in all Lyme patients.
+A tell-tale sign that you have contracted Lyme disease is the presence of a bullseye rash (erythema migrans), spreading out from the site of the bite.
+This can appear between three and 36 days after being bitten - although it isn't present in all Lyme patients.
 You may also experience flu-like symptoms.
 If you suspect you've been bitten by a tick and develop the bullseye rash or other symptoms, seek medical help.

 A word on tick-borne encephalitis